Go to your GP

 What should you do if you are worried that your child has an eating disorder?

-Steps to get them to the GP and into treatment.
+Steps to support your child to the GP and into treatment.
 Eating disordered thinking and behaviour is often hidden and not seen as a problem by the sufferer.
 This makes it different from other illnesses, and makes getting young people the help they need more difficult.
 Parents play a big part in helping their child get the help they need.
 Firstly they need an assessment by the GP, including a through physical examination.
 The GP can then refer them onto get treatment in child and adolescent mental health services.
 Following these steps will help: